-Children must bring two clean masks/face coverings to program everyday, as masks can become wet and soiled throughout the day.
-Participants will be required to wear face coverings if/when physical distancing cannot be maintained.
+Children must bring two clean masks to program everyday, to use when required (drop off/pick up, toilet use).
 Children should bring paper bags, breathable cloth bags, or Ziploc bags to store clean and dirty masks (separately) when not wearing a mask (plastic bags are not recommended).